 Three Mortgage Shopping Tips to Help You Get an Affordable Mortgage

 It is easier than ever to get a mortgage quote with online mortgage shopping.
-You can get personalized quotes focused on your geographical area and your personal situation.
+You can get personalized quotes focused on your geographical area and your situation.

 The following mortgage tips will help you get an affordable mortgage.
 They focus on three areas that you need to know about: your budget, mortgage rates, and the documentation lenders want to see.